UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

 This repository is a fork from [Iteration 2 , Team _grimaldi_](https://travis-ci.org/UMM-CSci-3601-S17/digital-display-garden-iteration-2-grimaldi).

-## Setup

-Cloning the project inside IntelliJ:

-- When prompted to create a new IntelliJ project, select **yes**.
-- Select **import project from existing model** and select **Gradle.**
-  - Make sure **Use default Gradle wrapper** is selected.
-- Click **Finish.**

-:fire: If IntelliJ ever prompts you to compile typescript files into javascript **say no!**.
-Doing this will confuse webpack and break the client side of your project during build.
-No permanent damage will be done, but it's pretty annoying to deal with.

-When you load the project on a new machine, tell Gradle to Refresh linked Gradle projects.

 ## Running your project
 > Run the server
 > Run the client